Principles of Financial Accounting

 Small Business Management

-This course focuses on current theory and practice relating to starting and continuing management of small and family businesses.
+(4 credits) This course focuses on current theory and practice relating to starting and continuing management of small and family businesses.
 As such, it is designed for students contemplating management or ownership of a small business.
 The course will focus on leadership, decision-making, management, marketing, financial controls and other necessary processes to ensure the successful start-up and long-term health of the small business enterprise.
 It will include identifying the particularities of small business management, analyzing process and life cycle, focusing on growth, and taking an emphasis on total quality management.
-Prerequisites: ACC 216, BUS 201 and junior standing.
-(4 credits)
+Prerequisites: junior standing.

 Choose at least seven credits: